rtmigo/prefnotifiers_flutter/README.md

 ## PrefItem

-PrefItem serves as a **model** for an individual parameter stored in shared preferences. `PrefItem.value` provides *"the best value we have for the moment"*.
+PrefItem serves as a **model** for an individual parameter stored in shared preferences.

+`PrefItem.value` provides *"the best value we have for the moment"*.
 The actual read/write operations happen asynchronously in background.

-Let's declare the model for this parameter:

 ```dart
 final param = PrefItem<int>(SharedPrefsStorage(), "TheParameter");